tiannian/llvm2yul/docs/mapping-rule.md

 ### Basic Literal

+Basic literal only have these type.
+They will be treated as a plain `u256`.

+- Integer
+- Null
+- Undef
+- Poison

+### Integer

+Integer Constant Value in LLVM IR will direct convert into Yul number.

+But the constant integer in LLVM IR only have u64 type.
+To construct `u256`, `__yul_ext_literal`'s parameters will merge into one `u256`.

+### Null, Undef and Posion

+Beacuse of the value of Yul will be initiated as `0`, so Null, Undef and Posion constant value are presented as `0`.

 ### Aggregate Literal

+### Literal with Instruction

 ## Instructions

 ### Function Call

+If function is builtin function, all parameters will be treated as basic type.
+If function is not builtin function, parameters will be flatten.

 ### Operate Instructions

 Only a subset of LLVM IR instructions are supported.
 They will be represent as Yul's statement.
-Not all LLVM IR instructions supported, each error-handling instructions, float instructions and arithmetic instructions are not supported.
+Not all LLVM IR instructions supported, error-handling instructions, float instructions and arithmetic instructions are not supported.

 Since arithmetic instructions are not supported, all arithmetic operations need to use builtin functions.